In Sputnik’s Orbit

 Read More

-I don’t want to pay the cost of a small car for a whole-house generators I hope never to use, and then have to maintain it.
-A small inverter generator is enough to get by one, I just need it handy and ready.
-And I need the family to understand how to use it, so trying to manage power through the existing load center is not an attractive option.
+I don’t want to pay the cost of a small car for a whole-house generator I hope never to use, and then have to maintain it.
+A small inverter generator is enough to get by on, I just need it handy and ready.
+And I need the family to understand how to use it, so trying to manage power through the existing load center is not an attractive option no matter how many YouTube videos are made about ingenious but questionable load center hacks.

 So here’s the plan:

 1. The 3,500-watt generator lives in an enclosure at the back corner of the property.
-The generator has a three prong 110 volt RV plug.
+The generator has a three prong 110 volt RV plug and can supply 4,000 watts peak.

 2. When needed, the generator is connected via a RV power cord rated at 30 amps to the house via a 30 amp NEMA L5-30P three-prong locking inlet box.